al-ptk/nosql-table/LEIAME.md

 The consumption is rather straightforward — simply do a `<Modal.Container>` to access the container.

 The benefits?
 Other than an easier time importing elements, creating a system that resembles [BEM](https://getbem.com/) and making me feel clever for a silly reason, there isn't any clear benefits.
 But I did like this approach, so I plan to stick with it when using styled-components in future projects.

-## Workflow, tips and shortcuts — Future Tutorial

-- The mental model is this: You are creating a schema for a list of objects.
-Instances are each object created; Properties are the fields of each value.
-Not all properties are held by all instances.
-- Double-click a cell to show it's expanded version
-- Use 'Insert for all' to repeat or randomize values under a property

 ## Roadmap